Bed Bug Attorneys Help Hotel Guests Bitten By Bed Bugs

 - Bed bugs tend to stay out of sight during daylight hours, but careful inspection may reveal the bugs themselves or signs the bugs may be present.

 - Bed bugs typically are found around the headboards and box springs of beds, and they also like to hide in zippers and seams of couches and chairs.

 - Bed bug excrement is black, and will be found in the same places around beds and furniture live bugs are brown to reddish, and about the size of an apple seed bedbugs molt, and they leave their skins behind people may bleed after bed bugs take a blood meal, and leave the bloodstain on sheets.

 It is a good idea to inspect your hotel room for bed bugs when you first arrive.
-Click here to see a video on how to inspect for bed bugs.

 Is a Hotel Legally Responsible for Bed bugs Biting a Guest?